Senate and Committee Elections Statute 2025

 Registrar means the Registrar of the University as defined in the University of Auckland Act 1961.

-Senate means the academic board established in accordance with s182(2) of the Education Act 1989; it includes, all the professors, as well as representatives of sub-professorial staff, professional staff and students.
+Senate is the academic committee established by Council under section s18(2) of Schedule 11 to the Education and Training Act 2020; it includes professors, as well as representatives of sub-professorial staff, professional staff and students.

 Statement means a candidate’s supporting statement for a specified election which must be made in accordance with the Election Procedures.